bhuvangolhar/Data-Structures-and-Algorithms/String/string_defintion.md

 **Definition:**

 In Java, a **String** is one of the most commonly used and most powerful data types.
-It is a `sequence of characters` enclosed within double quotes (" ") and is used to store and manipulate text data such as words, sentences, or symbols.
+It is a 'sequence of characters' enclosed within double quotes (" ") and is used to store and manipulate text data such as words, sentences, or symbols.
-Unlike many other programming languages where strings are just arrays of characters, in Java, a *String is an object* of the `java.lang.String class, which provides numerous built-in methods for performing operations like concatenation, comparison, searching, and modification.
+Unlike many other programming languages where strings are just arrays of characters, in Java, a String is an object of the `java.lang.string` class, which provides numerous built-in methods for performing operations like concatenation, comparison, searching, and modification.
 A String in Java is an object that represents a sequence of characters.
-It is *immutable*, meaning once a string object is created, its value *cannot be changed*.
+It is *immutable*, meaning once a string object is created, its value cannot be changed.

-**Declaration and Initialization of Strings:**
+**Declaration & Initialization of Strings:**

 Strings can be created in two main ways which are as follows,